gvwilson/thirdbit/src/fiction/iffy/index.md

 No, no, none of that."
 He waved away whatever Wales was about to say.
-"Somebody or something sent the *Taroona* after you, and my core says there's less than a two percent change that the Brazilians just happened to be in the right place at the right time to sink her.
+"Somebody or something sent the *Taroona* after you, and my core says there's less than a two percent chance that the Brazilians just happened to be in the right place at the right time to sink her.
 And then there's this."
 He gestured to bring up an image of the G-80,